kszczerbiak/Developers-task/README.md

 2. Open console and type ,,npm install"
 3. After installation type ,,npm run test".

+If you have any error, please update node.js and npm to latest version.

 # Used technologies
 - HTML,
 - JS,